FRRouting/frr/doc/user/bmp.rst

    Send BMP Statistics (counter) messages at the specified interval (in milliseconds.)

+.. clicmd:: bmp stats send-experimental

+   Send BMP Statistics (counter) messages whose code is defined as experimental (in the [65531-65534] range).

 .. clicmd:: bmp monitor AFI SAFI <pre-policy|post-policy|loc-rib>

    Perform Route Monitoring for the specified AFI and SAFI.
 Only IPv4 and